JibbSmart/JoyShockLibrary/README.md

 # JoyShockLibrary
-The Sony PlayStation DualShock 4, Nintendo Switch JoyCons (used in pairs), and Nintendo Switch Pro Controller have much in common.
+The Sony PlayStation's DualShock 4, DualSense, Nintendo Switch Joy-Cons (used in pairs), and Nintendo Switch Pro Controller have much in common.
 They have many of the features expected of modern game controllers.
 They also have an incredibly versatile and underutilised input that their biggest rival (Microsoft's Xbox One controller) doesn't have: the gyro.

-My goal with JoyShockLibrary is to enable game developers to support DS4, JoyCons, and Pro Controllers natively in PC games.
+My goal with JoyShockLibrary is to enable game developers to support DS4, DS, Joy-Cons, and Pro Controllers natively in PC games.
 I've compiled the library for Windows, but it uses platform-agnostic tools, and my hope is that other developers would be able to get it working on other platforms (such as Linux or Mac) without too much trouble.

 ## Contents
 * **[Releases](#releases)**